 OutRun is synonymous with arcade racing games and has to be in the argument for the greatest arcade game of all time – and that’s a big argument!

-Released in 1986, Out Run is perhaps Sega’s most well known arcade game.
-The secret to its success not only lies with the desirable 80s Ferrari Testarossa Spider, it’s fast, smooth and colourful graphics and of course it’s now legendary soundtrack, but it’s simple and challenging gameplay presented in a range of sit down and stand up arcade cabs, complete with steering wheel and gear changer, made it a firm favourite in the arcades.
+Released in 1986, Out Run is perhaps Sega’s most well-known arcade game.
+The secret to its success not only lies with the desirable 80s Ferrari Testarossa Spider, its fast, smooth and colourful graphics and of course, it is now legendary soundtrack, but its simple and challenging gameplay presented in a range of sit-down and stand-up arcade cabs, complete with steering wheel and gear changer, made it a firm favourite in the arcades.

-Much of this short review you will have noticed has not been focussed so much on the gameplay of OutRun, but more the overall experience and appreciation of the love and care that went into producing this timeless classic
+Much of this short review you will have noticed has not been focused so much on the gameplay of OutRun, but more on the overall experience and appreciation of the love and care that went into producing this timeless classic

 For somebody who grew up playing OutRun ports and the arcade game whenever I was able to, just seeing the fast, colourful visuals and hearing any of those classic OutRun tracks play, brings it all flooding back.
 OutRun really upped the stakes of what quality in the arcade meant and truly deserves its place in history as one of the greatest games of an era.